 Exercise is a key component of treating degenerative disk disease.
-Although no specific exercises are unsuitable for everyone, there are some that it may be wise to avoid.
+Although no specific exercises are unsuitable for everyone, people should avoid any exercise that causes pain or discomfort.

 It is not possible to list exercises that are suitable or inappropriate for all people with degenerative disk disease.
 The best types of exercise will